Transport Options in Exchange 2013 Hybrid Deployments

 Known as centralized mail transport, you can route all mail from mailboxes in the Exchange Online organization through the on-premises organization before they’re delivered to the Internet.
 This approach is helpful in compliance scenarios where all mail to and from the Internet must be processed by on-premises servers.
 Alternately, you can configure Exchange Online to deliver messages for external recipients directly to the Internet.

 Note: Centralized mail transport is only recommended for organizations with specific compliance-related transport needs.
 Our recommendation for typical Exchange organizations is not to enable centralized mail transport.

 Do you want to deploy an Edge Transport server in your on-premises organization?

-If you don’t want to expose your domain-joined internal Exchange 2013 servers directly to the Internet, you can deploy Exchange 2010 SP3 Edge Transport servers in your perimeter network.
+If you don’t want to expose your domain-joined internal Exchange 2013 servers directly to the Internet, you can deploy Exchange 2013 or Exchange 2010 SP3 Edge Transport servers in your perimeter network.
 For more information about adding an Edge Transport server to your hybrid deployment, see Edge Transport Servers with Hybrid Deployments.

 Regardless of how you route messages to and from the Internet, all messages sent between the on-premises and Exchange Online organizations are sent using secure transport.
 For more information, see Trusted communication later in this topic.

 To learn more about how these options affect message routing in your organization, see Transport Routing in Exchange 2013 Hybrid Deployments.

 EOP is an online service provided by Microsoft that’s used by many companies to protect their on-premises organizations from viruses, spam, phishing scams, and policy violations.
 In Office 365, EOP is used to protect Exchange Online organizations from the same threats.
 When you sign up for Office 365, an EOP company is automatically created that’s tied to your Exchange Online organization.